Ofadiman/pepe-commerce/readme.md

 - `revert` - Revert unwanted changes.
 - `style` - Changes that do not affect the meaning of the code (white-space, formatting, etc).
 - `test` - Adding missing tests or correcting existing tests.

+### Issue workflow

+Our workflow utilizes GitHub projects and GitHub issues.
+A typical steps taken with an issue look like that:

+1. Create an issue and add appropriate labels.
+2. Assign an issue to yourself and start working on it.
+3. Open a pull request and request a review from colleagues.
+4. Link issues that are related to opened pull request.
+5. Merge code to the `main` branch.

+Issues are managed with some automation provided by `github-project-automation-plus` GitHub action.
+We are currently handling the following events:

+1. `issue_opened` - The issue is moved to the `Todo` column on project board.
+2. `issue_assigned` - The issue is moved to the `In progress` column on project board.
+3. `issue_closed` - The issue is moved to the `Done` column on project board.
+4. `pull_request_opened` - The pull request is moved to the `Code review` column on project board.
+5. `pull_request_closed` - The pull request is moved to the `Done` column on project board.